E0217-ESDCS/ESDCS_EDA_TOOLS/README.md

 ### 🔹 Annexure C: Useful Docker Commands(Mandatory)

-List Docker containers(this also shows the status of containers also e.g. exited, etc):
+List Docker containers(this also shows the status of containers also e.g., exited, etc):
 [For Intel processors, use `esdcs-ubuntu-img-intel` instead of `esdcs-ubuntu-img`.

 ```bash